NVIDIA/modulus/examples/weather/dataset_download/README.md

     surface temperature variable however if you would like a more complete dataset such as the one used to train [FourCastNet](https://arxiv.org/abs/2202.11214), please use `conf/config_34var.yaml`.
+4. `credentials/cdsapi.yaml` - can be used to enter the credentials for CDS API when using a container environment.
+Should never be commited because it contains sensitive information.

 ## How to Use